Hi, I’m Hayley Carelse

 Whatever your reasons for being here, rest assured that everyone follows the same path and experiences the same fears, doubts and challenges.

-These days there are so many options to help you on your way.
-Online courses, people or companies promising overnight profits if you just sign up and start working, get rich quick schemes, legitimate companies that can help you start your journey but gives you the tools without the guidance, and the list goes on and on.
+These days there are so many options to help you begin.
+Online courses, people, or companies promising overnight profits if you just sign up and start working, get rich quick schemes, legitimate companies that can help you start your journey but gives you the tools without the guidance, and the list goes on and on.

 Yet no one will ever tell you how challenging it is from every perspective.
 I’ll be lying to you if I told you this was easy.
 It takes tenacity, bravery, and a strong, burning desire to succeed, just as it would with any business, online or traditional.

 The learning curve is as steep as it is rewarding.
-And yet everyone can actually do it!
-It just requires a little confidence, a lot of support, motivation and inspiration, some of your time and, as in any business, a few of your pennies.
-But fear not, the cost of doing starting an online business is minuscule, yet the rewards are astounding.
-Think about it……..total geographic freedom, loads more free time, better quality of life, just to mention a few.
+Everyone can do it!
+It just requires a little confidence, a lot of support, motivation, and inspiration, some of your time, and, as in any business, a few of your pennies.
+But fear not, the cost of starting an online business is minuscule, yet the rewards are astounding.
+Think about it……..total geographic freedom, loads more free time, a better quality of life, just to mention a few.
 And best of all, you can take it at your own pace, with none of the usual pressures of the more traditional workplace.

 The most important factor to remember, is that people do things at different paces.
 Comparing yourself to someone else is the quickest way to become despondent and demotivated.
 Rather than compare yourself to others, take their advice.
 Speak to those who know, who’ve been there, they’ve found the formula that works.
 And who knows, you might be one of them.